garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 Dimension table with users in the app.

+NOTE: CHAR(1) is used for gender field to ensure consistent format, "M|F", allowing the field to be truncated automatically if something like "Female" is entered.

 | COLUMN  	| TYPE  	| NULL      | KEY   	|
 |---	        |---	        |---	    |---        |
 |   user_id	| INT  	        | NOT NULL  |   PRIMARY KEY	|